reritom/region-app-example/region-app/README.md

 # Things to improve
 - The seeding script could be updated to allow for re-seeding with the same dataset, allowing existing rows to be updated with new values, and allowing new rows to be added.
+- The request made to OpenStreetMap has no explicit error handling in case of timeout or network issues, this should be handled more specifically.